boss554/laravel-common/src/README.md

-# laravel validation
+# laravel Common package

-With this package you can maintain mobile number length properly
+which give you migration/models of device details and email verifications.